 Inks.
 Custom colors mixed in small batches with water-based and solvent-free ink.
 Meets the strictest environmental standards - free of CFCs, HCFCs, volatile solvents and aromatic hydrocarbons.
 PVC and Phthalate free.

 Chanee's designs have been seen in national and international publications and blogs like Better Homes and Gardens, Sunset Magazine, Lonny Magazine, Sweet Paul Magazine, DIY Magazine, Style at Home, NY Times, Design*Sponge, Remodelista, Design Milk, Apartment Therapy, and Fete Press, and on the Nate Berkus show.
-Her textiles have been featured at West Elm in Charlotte and Philadelphia, Schoolhouse Electric Co., Terrain, and the Philadelphia Art Alliance.
+Her textiles have been featured at Restoration Hardware, Schoolhouse Electric Co., West Elm in Charlotte and Philadelphia, Terrain, and the Philadelphia Art Alliance.